KxSystems/docs/docs/ref/prd.md

 prd x    prd[x]
 ```

-Product: where `x` is

--   a simple numeric list, returns the product of the items of `x`
+Where `x` is a numeric list, returns its product.
--   an atom, returns `x`
--   a list of conforming numeric lists, returns their products

 Nulls are treated as 1s.